How to Keep a Bathroom Warm in Winter

 Add some plants

 Plants can make your bathroom warmer because of how plants release moisture into the air.
 This increases the humidity in the space, which helps to make the room appear warmer.
 Remember, when it comes to warmth in a bathroom, humidity is good.
-Just make sure you don’t overdo it and have an extractor fan to avoid the risk of mould.
+Just make sure you don’t overdo it and install an extractor fan to avoid the risk of damp and mould.